 Sexual intimacy is important to keep two people together.
 One of the noteworthy tips for starting a long-distance relationship is to keep an open mind when it comes to engaging with your new partner.
 This could entail talking dirty, sexting and phone sex.
 Spicing up your sex life is going to take a little exploration, but together you can find ways to keep each other gratified.

 4. Your faith must be strong when you are starting a long-distance relationship

-Without faith, doing long-distance can quickly become a rocky road.
-Or else you will always be wondering about long distance relationships, yes or no?
+Without faith, a long-distance relationship can quickly become a breeding ground of conflict and discontentment.
 Even on days when things aren’t looking so good, if your belief is strong, you can find the strength to keep working at it.

 5. Running on two schedules